commoncriteria/esm-edr/README.md

-Protection Profile for ESM - Endpoint Detection and Response (EDR)
+Protection Profile for Endpoint Detection and Response (EDR)
 ===============

 This repository hosts the draft version of the Protection Profile for Endpoint Detection and Response based on the